ros-controls/ros2_control/README.md

      alt="eu_flag" height="45" align="left" >

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 732287.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programe under grant agreement no. 732287.

 ### Explanation of different build types